Cable Solutions

 The BNC Connectors

 The BNC-type connector is the best connector that is commonly available for applications of this type.
 In general, it is both mechanically and electrically superior to an RCA connector.
-It has a twist-lock mechanism to ensure that the the connection is mechanically secure, and the electrical design of the connector does a good job of maintaining constant impedance at the connector.
+It has a twist-lock mechanism to ensure that the connection is mechanically secure, and the electrical design of the connector does a good job of maintaining constant impedance at the connector.

 Canare takes this inherent superiority to the next level.
 For example, many BNC connectors have a characteristic impedance of only 50 ohms, but Canare connectors are engineered to maintain a constant impedance of 75 ohms.
 This make a lot of sense because virtually all A/V equipment is designed to work best with 75 ohm cables.
 It follows that if you want the best performance your equipment can deliver, you will need cables and connectors that maintain this impedance.